noah/tickler-mail/README.md

 Notifications, for my purposes, include:

 1. Firing a notify-send message; and
+2. Add an `X-Tickler` header
-2. Moving the email back to the inbox (the "boomerang" event)
+3. Moving the email back to the inbox (the "boomerang" event)

+# Protip

+Adding this to `muttrc` highlights messages that have been triggered and are currently "tickling":

+    color index white red '~h "X-Tickler:.*yes"'

 With any luck, I'll never forget to do anything important ever again.